kpearson/kpearson.github.io/_drafts/guides/2015-01-18-google-maps-api.md

 ---
 layout: post
 title: Google maps api
+category: guides
 excerpt: "Google maps api."
 tags: [intro, beginner, api, google, maps]
 ---
 ##Google Maps JavaScript API v3

 ###API key
 Start by aquireing a key by going to the [google developers console], create a new project

 To use the api call in development simply leave out the api key param.

 ##Snazzymaps
 Using these styles in your website is as easy as copying the JSON on any style page.

 ```ruby